AligLab/AligLab.github.io/index.md

       <div class="col-lg-9">
         <h2 class="text-center">About us</h2>
         <p class="mt-4" style="text-align: justify;">
-          The Alig Lab advances liquid biopsy and precision medicine to better understand, monitor, and treat lymphoma.
-          Based at the West German Cancer Center and NCT West, University Hospital Essen, we develop ultrasensitive ctDNA technologies to improve diagnosis, disease monitoring, and treatment strategies.
-We integrate liquid biopsy–based genomic profiling, computational analysis, and pre-clinical functional models to decipher molecular heterogeneity, track clonal evolution, and detect minimal residual disease, aiming to uncover resistance mechanisms and guide individualized patient care.
+          The Alig Lab advances liquid biopsy and precision medicine to improve the understanding, monitoring, and treatment of lymphoma.
+Based at the Department of Hematology, University Hospital Essen, we develop ultrasensitive circulating tumor DNA (ctDNA) technologies to enhance diagnosis and response assessment.
+By combining genomic profiling, computational analysis, and pre-clinical functional models, we investigate molecular heterogeneity, track clonal evolution, and detect minimal residual disease, aiming to uncover resistance mechanisms and guide individualized patient care.
         </p>
       </div>
     </div>